jonghyukyun/JonghyukYun.github.io/headers/cv.md

     /* Reduce margins for mobile screens */ hr {
+      margin-top: 10px; /* Adjust this value as needed to reduce the gap */
-      margin: 2px 0; /* Set margin to 2px on top and bottom to minimize the gap */ }
+      margin-bottom: 10px; /* Adjust this value as needed if you want to control the bottom gap as well */ }

   }

   /* Styling for commented lines */